PickYourOwn.org

 Tomatoes have enough acid to require only a water bath for processing; but by the time you add the other ingredients which have no acidity, you've got a food that can spoil easily.
 That's why most salsa recipes include a couple of cups of vinegar or lemon juice (both very acidic).

-Even so, a pressure canner affords greater safety that a boiling water bath, and is more versatile.
+Even so, a Pressure Canner affords greater safety that a boiling water bath, and is more versatile.
 But if you follow my recipe and use vinegar or lemon juice as stated in the recipe, the boiling water bath will work fine.

 And let Grandma make the cookies rather than the preserves! :)